dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 ### Now we get the usage of this pattern

-This is where the Adapter Pattern comes in handy, because its purpose is to transform an object/interface into a new standard interface contract that the client expects.
+==This is where the Adapter Pattern comes in handy, because its purpose is to transform an object/interface into a new standard interface contract that the client expects==.
 This means we're turning the `pgxpool` and `sqlx` objects/interfaces into a standard interface that we create ourselves.
 For example, a data source process always has read and write operations.
 We can create a standard contract for that:

 ``` go